realA10001986/Lou-s-Cafe-Jukebox/README.md

 - only http (not https) is supported; however, many streams broadcast on both, so try http even if the links says https.
 - a _good_ WiFi and internet connection is required due to a small buffer.

-The stream URLs are configured on the Config Panel.
+The stream URLs are configured in the Config Portal under [Streaming Settings](#streaming-settings.

 Streams are selected like tracks in Music Player mode.